General Program Policies

 Absences from clinical placements require advance notification to the Preceptor and the Course Tutor.
 Students are not expected to attend clinical placements when they are suffering from an infection that could be detrimental to the clients or impairs their ability to function safely.
 Absences not due to illness or Program related work should be incorporated into the allotted ‘time-off’ students have scheduled during their placements.

 Requests for a leave of absence from the Midwifery Program will be evaluated on an individual basis.
 The Midwifery Program has limited enrolment and a student taking a leave creates a vacancy that cannot always be filled by another student.
-As well, when the student returns the following year, the number of available seats is further reduced.
 Leaves are normally allowed for maternity and parental reasons, health issues, and/or family emergencies.
 Poor academic standing is not a valid reason for a leave to be granted; nor will a leave be granted in order to enroll in another program or pursue other course work.
 Normally only one leave of absence per student will be granted over the duration of the program.
 Leaves will not exceed one year.
+If a student leave goes past 1 year, the student will be required to re-apply to the program through the admissions process and their standing upon successful re-entry will be determined by the program.
+Students may not take more than two leaves (full academic years) during their time in the program.

 Application for Leave of Absence

-The student submits a written request to the Academic Review Board through the Manager of Student Services.
+The student submits a written request to the Midwifery Student Support Committee through the Manager of Student Services.
 The letter should include the following:

 - Length of the leave request (provisional dates).